Fermilab's Community Organization

-NALWO holds special programs such as cooking demonstrations, crafts workshops, lectures, and informal music programs.
-Although occasionally presented by outside guests, most of these programs are prepared and presented by NALWO members.
-We encourage you to present your special talents.
-You do the planning and preparation; we help with the invitations, publicity, and room reservations.
-Send us your ideas for new activities, to email@example.com.
-We are always happy to hear from you.
+NALWO held programs such as cooking demonstrations, crafts workshops, lectures, and informal music programs.
+Although occasionally presented by outside guests, most of these programs were prepared and presented by members of the lab community.
+If you have ideas for activities, contact email@example.com and we will do our best to help you.

-For public events, please go to the Labwide Calendar.
+NALWO no longer maintains a separate calendar.
+For public (currently virtual) events, please go to the Labwide Calendar.

-NALWO sponsors day trips to places of interest in Chicago and the surrounding area such as museums, ethnic neighborhoods, architectural walks, and natural parks.
+NALWO also sponsored day trips to places of interest in Chicago and the surrounding area such as museums, ethnic neighborhoods, architectural walks, and natural parks.

-NALWO occasionally hosts potluck dinners the Village.
-They are open to anyone from the Lab and their guests.
-Each person or family brings a dish of food to share.
+NALWO hosted potluck dinners the Village open to anyone from the Lab community and their guests.

 Cooking Demonstrations and Cookbooks

-The NALWO Cookbook: For the 2011 Spring Tea, we created a cookbook as a gift for the former lab director’s wife, Barbara Oddone.
+The NALWO Cookbook: For the 2011 Spring Tea, NALWO created a cookbook as a gift for the former lab director’s wife, Barbara Oddone.
 This book is a retrospective of what we chose as some of the best recipes from the last 25 years of NALWO cooking demonstrations.
-For cookbook downloads visit the cooking webpage.
+The following additional cookbooks are available in PDF form:

 For questions and information send e-mail to firstname.lastname@example.org; or contact individual Board Members.
 If you would like to be added to the NALWO NEWS email list to receive information on upcoming events, please go to this link to subscribe, or send a request to email@example.com.